dtonhofer/prolog_notes/swipl_notes/about_continuations/adaptations/loop.md

 ## In Prolog:

-The "service predicate" which creates an an infinite loop of calls to `Goal`.
+### With a global variable

-We don't add a "!" anywhere because `Goal` may have several solutions (though here it does not).
+First create the "service predicate" which creates an an infinite loop of calls of `Goal`.
-This may thus fill the stack with leftover activations.
+We don't add a `!` anywhere because `Goal` may have several solutions (though here it does not) - it is thus possible that the stack will be filled with leftover activations because the choicepoints cannot be pruned.

 ```erlang
 infinitizer(Goal) :-